 You don’t need to worry about changing the time with radio-controlled clocks or alarm clocks.
 The current time is received via radio signal (DCF-77), thus both winter and summer time are displayed.
 TFA Dostmann has a wide range of clocks, alarm clocks and wireless weather stations which are equipped with a radio-controlled clock and are updated daily via radio signal.
 This way you always have the correct time in view and a manual change is no longer necessary.

-Therefore, you should choose clocks with DCF-77 radio connection.
+Therefore, you should choose clocks or alarm clocks with DCF-77 radio connection.
 For example:

 - Wireless weather stations,

 By choosing a product with a time signal, you can save yourself the trouble of setting the time and the correct time is readily available throughout the year, accurate to the second.

 Why do radio-controlled clocks and alarm clocks sometimes not change?

 Radio-controlled clocks and alarm clocks in Germany receive the exact time from the time signal transmitter DCF-77 near Frankfurt/Main.
 They do not constantly update the time signal for energy-saving reasons.
 Most have a fixed time, at which they synchronize themselves with the atomic clock.